AlexProjekte/Niri-Setup/README.md

 # Niri-Setup

-This Repository is more or less just a Backup for my Dotfiles for Niri and CachyOS (even though most of the stuff should work fine in Other Distros)
+This Repository is more or less just a Backup for my Dotfiles for Niri and CachyOS (even though most of the stuff should work fine in Other Distros).

-Its mostly themed after the "Dracula" theme
+Its mostly themed after the "Dracula" theme.

 # Packages you should install:

--qt6ct (for darkmode von KDE Plamsa apps)
+-qt6ct (Darkmode von KDE Plamsa Apps)

--gvfs-smb (to use smb in Nautilus)
+-gvfs-smb (SMB in Nautilus)

--blueman (for Bluetooth)
+-blueman (Bluetooth Manager)

--waybar-module-pacman-updates-git (to show updates in the Waybar tray)
+-waybar-module-pacman-updates-git (Updates in Tray)

--deepin calendar (as calendar)

 # Things you maybe need:

--thunar (as Explorer if you dont like Nautilus or just want darkmode)

--pavucontrol-qt (for a dark audiocontroller)
+-thunar (Explorer alternativ with Darkmode)

+-pavucontrol-qt (dark Audiocontroller)

--gnome-shell (if you have problems with Discord streams)
+-gnome-shell (resolve problems with Discord Streams)

+-deepin calendar (Calendar)

+-librewolf-bin (secure Browser)

+# Reasons to go inside the Niri or Waybar config:

+Niri:

+-change Keybinds
+-setup your Monitor (Check with "niri msg outputs") -dont use Librewolf or Thunar

+Waybar:

+-dont use pavucontrol-qt